Horizon Straddling ISCOs in Spherically Symmetric String Black Holes: Introduction

+In Einstein's general relativity, circular geodesics of arbitrary radii are not possible, there exists a minimum radii below which no circular orbits are possible.
+The conditions for the existence of ISCO, MBCO and CPO have been considered for the Schwarzschild black hole \cite{sch}, Reissner Nordstr{\o}m(RN) black-hole \cite{sch,pp1,pqr}, spherically symmetric string BH \cite{bb,fer} and charged dilation BH\cite{ms}.
+In \cite{fer}, the author completely studied the null geodesics of charged BHs in string theory.
+Gravitational lensing effect of the charged string BHs examined in \cite{ab}.

+But the study of causal geodesics of charged black holes in string theory, both \emph{extreme} and non-extremal situations have not been considered in the extant literature.
+The fact that string theory is a promising candidate for a consistent quantum theory of gravity.
+Hence, the studies of BH solution of the low energy string theory has a great significance from this perspective.
+Additionally, the classical equation of motion for string theory has the form of Einstein's equation plus the Planck scale corrected terms.

-In this paper, we would like to focus on the equatorial timelike circular geodesics and null circular geodesics, both extremal and non-extremal case of four dimensional static, spherically symmetric charged black holes in heterotic string theory and we show that in the extremal limit, the radius of ISCO, photon orbit and marginal bound orbit coincides with the event horizon.
-Therefore we find
+Thus in the present work, we wish to investigate in detail the equatorial time-like circular geodesics and null circular geodesics, both extremal and non-extremal cases of four dimensional static, spherically symmetric string BH\cite{gm,ghs}, which is also called Gibbons-Maeda-Garfinkle-Horowitz-Strominger (GMGHS) BH and we show that in the \emph{extremal limit}, the radius of ISCO, CPO and MBCO coalesces to the same point i.e.

-And we also show that the proper radial distances on a constant time slice both in Schwarzschild and Painlev\'{e}-Gullstrand\cite{pain} coordinates from horizon to ISCO becomes zero, therefore these orbits indeed coincides \emph{with the principal null geodesics generators} of the event horizon.
+And we also compute that the proper radial distances on a constant time slice, both in Schwarzschild and Painlev\'{e}-Gullstrand\cite{pain} coordinates, from the horizon to the ISCO becomes zero, therefore these three orbits indeed coincide \emph{with the principal null geodesics generators} of the event horizon.
+From the best of my knowledge this result is not reported previously in the literature.

-In general relativity, static, spherically symmetric solutions of the Einstein-Maxwell equation are described by the well known Reissner Nordstr{\o}m solution, which is not an approximate solution of string theory.
-Because, in heterotic string theory the dilation has linear coupling to $F^{ab}F_{ab}$ and $F^{ab}$ does not contains any dilation.
-Whenever the this theory is taken to be account in the low energy limit, the effective field action including the gravitational part and a minimally coupled massless dilation scalar field playing a crucial role in this theory.
-Now let us start with the effective action in heterotic string theory\cite{as} in the low energy limit is represented by
+The paper is organized as follows.
+In section 2, we give the basics of GMGHS space-time.
+In section 3, we shall analyze in detail the equatorial circular geodesics, both particle orbits and photon orbits for non extreme GMGHS space-time and also compute the ISCO for non-extreme GMGHS BH.
+In section 4, we present the particle orbits and photon orbits for extreme GMGHS space-time and compute the ISCO for extreme GMGHS BH.
+Discussion of the proper radial distance is presented in section 5.
+Implications of different useful coordinates for GMGHS space-time are described shortly in section 6.
+Finally, the key conclusions are given in section 7.